 Sometimes, things just don’t work out between you and a client.
 It’s important to include a termination clause that allows either party to exit the agreement.
 This could include an amount of notice needed for termination and a “kill fee” that ensures you get some compensation for the abrupt loss of future income.

-Many contracts include jurisdiction clauses which limit where you could be sued.
+Many contracts include jurisdiction clauses that limit where you could be sued.
 You can also include a liabilities clause that will prevent your client from coming back and suing you for any more than the cost of the project.
 While these are rare situations, it’s better to be too protected than up the creek without a paddle.

 Every freelancer-client relationship is different, so it’s important to draft a contract that will fit your needs.
 Final words of advice?
 Don’t be afraid to get in touch with a lawyer to make sure your contract is airtight.
 The last thing you need is your contract getting thrown out in a court of law because of some legal loophole.